 Now, I have come to realize that it is useless to whine about not having a father around.

 And even though I never had a father because he didn’t want to face up to his responsibilities as a man, I know that I will ace the role when my time comes around.
 Why?
 Because I have been blessed with a wonderful mother who has filled both roles for me.
 She has instilled in me values, morals and has taught me to be respectful and goal-oriented.
 She has been my greatest supporter.
 I’ve learned from my mother that the measure of a man is his inner self, so I feel balanced.

 In certain ways, having an absentee father has taught me what not to do as a man and as a father.
 Contempt or resentment towards my father has not taken up residence in my heart.
 Surprisingly, I have zero ill-will towards a man I never got to meet because he left when my mom announced her pregnancy.

 Although it would have been nice to have a father and a fatherly-son bond, I am truly satisfied with my life as is.
 Too bad, my father never knew he had a “great son,” words that come from my mom’s mouth and not mine.
 So, carrying a load of hurt in my spirit serves no purpose.

 The sad reality is that many absentee fathers fail to realize that the only requirements they need to bring into their children’s lives are to be there for them and to love them unconditionally.

 I don’t know where my father is, or whether he is alive, or dead.
 I never even had the chance to say either hello or cry out a goodbye.
-So, even though I still feel sometimes that I need that wise advice of a father, I always try to think I have enough wisdom in my heart and soul and just keep going.
+So, even though I sometimes still need that wise advice of a father, I always try to think how I have enough wisdom in my heart and soul and just keep going.